 How to get there: Mermaid Quay is accessible by car, boat, bus, and train.

 Another great way to tour the city is by taking a Cardiff Boat Tour.
 One of the more popular Cardiff boat tours is aboard the Princess Katharine, a heated 90-seat waterbus that travels from Cardiff Bay to Bute Park and back.

-Among the most memorable things to do in Cardiff for couples, families and soloists, you get to cruise in comfort while witnessing the sights of Cardiff, with commentary on the history of each location.
+When it comes to what to do in Cardiff for a day, be sure to include a cruise in comfort while witnessing the sights of Cardiff, with commentary on the history of each location.